Suspended License in New HampshirePage Overview

 Your driver’s license may be suspended for reasons including:

 - DUI/DWI offenses and refusing to submit to a BAC test.

 - Reckless driving.

-The duration of your suspension will vary depending on your offense.
+The duration of your suspension and your reinstatement requirements will vary depending on your offense.
 If you were convicted of a crime, you may also face court penalties and fines.